prisma/prisma-examples/README.md

-# Prisma Framework Examples
+# Prisma 2 Examples

-This repository contains a number of ready-to-run examples demonstrating various use cases of the [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/) (formerly called _Prisma 2_).
+This repository contains a number of ready-to-run examples demonstrating various use cases of the Prisma 2.
 Pick an example and follow the instructions in the corresponding README.

 Are you missing an example?
 Please feel free to [open an issue](https://github.com/prisma/prisma-examples/issues/new) (read the [contribution guidelines](./CONTRIBUTING.md) for more info).